tc39/notes/es8/2017-11/nov-30.md

 JHD: I think there is one objective point on how it prevents the future additions to the language.
 Adding things like `const` keywords or `+` or `*` - any new prefix sigil for methods or functions is now restricted.
 We always say we don’t want to take up syntactic space - partly because of user cognitive load but also because we dont want to limit future evolution of the language.

-AKN: Well we add NLTs to every keyword which goes inside class bodies.
+AK: Well we add NLTs to every keyword which goes inside class bodies.
 For extra tokens which work like `*`, probably better to just not do that since it's difficult to understand.

 DE: There are some ugly failure modes for ASI though. `protected function` as a potential new feature is a new ASI hazard.